Lubań: Economy

 In terms of entertainment and consumption, the town offers clubs, restaurants, swimming pools, a cinema and a small modern shopping centre.

 Culture

 Lubań is the hub of culture in the Lubań Municipality.
 The town has a cultural centre (Dom Kultury).
 There is also a regional museum.

 Lubań is a stop on the Polish sections of the Way of St. James pilgrimage route.

 Education

 Lubań has five kindergartens, five primary schools, and three secondary schools.

 The Adam Mickiewicz Post-Primary School Complex (Zespół Szkół Ponadpodstawowych im.
 Adama Mickiewicza w Lubaniu) is ranked amongst the best secondary schools in the entire Lower Silesian Voivodeship.

 Health care

 Lubań has a hospital, the Lucjan Kopeć Lusatian Medical Centre (Łużyckie Centrum Medyczne im.
 Lucjana Kopcia).

 Transport

-Lubań has a bus station and a train station.

-Since 2011, a public transport system functions in the town.
+Rail

+The town is served by Lubań Śląski railway station.
+It is operated by Lower Silesian Railways with regional services to Zgorzelec, Görlitz, Jelenia Góra, and Wrocław (via Węgliniec).

+Road

 The Polish national road 30, and Voivodeship roads 296, 357, 393 pass through the town.
+A public transport system has served the town since 2011.